ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 status information.

 An environment has one or more measured elements.
+Measured elements are distinguished from each other by the `measurement-map` key.
 A measured element can have a dedicated measurement, such as a security version number.
 Multiple elements could be combined into a single measurement, such as a running hash of multiple files.
 A measured element can also have several measurement values, such as a name, version, and digest.